ftf/dotfiles/README.md

 Custom ZSH files
 ----------------
 Store them at .dotfiles/zsh/ as somefile.my.zsh.
-Git will ignore them so you want share any sensitive information if you fork this repo.
+Git will ignore them, so you won't share any sensitive information if you fork this repo.

 Custom BASH files
 -----------------